Wisemonk Team

 Discover how Wisemonk creates impactful and reliable content.

-Build operate transfer (BOT) is a three-phase framework where a private partner builds your offshore center in India, operates it for a defined period, and then transfers complete ownership back to you.
-The BOT model originally emerged from public private partnerships and large scale infrastructure projects, but today it is the most popular route for setting up Global Capability Centers, offshore delivery centers, and global in house centers in India.
+Build operate transfer is a three-phase framework: a partner builds your center in India, operates it for a defined period, then transfers complete ownership back to you.

 From our experience helping global companies scale their India operations, here is how each phase works: